On chordal and perfect plane near-triangulations: free W-near-triangulations

 \begin{proof} Let $C$ be an induced odd hole in $G$.
-As $G$ is a plane near triangulation, there must exist at least one vertex in $Int(C)$.
+As $G$ is a plane near-triangulation, there must exist at least one vertex in $Int(C)$.
 Let $G'=(V',E')$ be the subgraph induced by the vertices in $Int(C)$.
-If $|V'|=1$ then $V' \cup V(C)$ will have to induce an odd wheel which is impossible as $G$ is an even $W-$ graph.
-Let $V(C)=\{u_1,u_2, \ldots u_k\}$ for some $k\ge 5$ and $G''$ be the subgraph of $G$ induced by the vertices $V' \cup V(C)$. \begin{Claim} $G'$ is connected. \end{Claim} \begin{proof} Suppose $G'$ is not connected.
-Let $G_1,G_2,\ldots,G_l$ $(l>1)$ be the connected components of $G'$.
-As $G'$ is a plane near triangulated graph, it is $3-$ connected \cite{abel2015free}.
-Hence there exist atleast three paths (through vertices on C) between any two components of $G'$.
-Moreover there exist atleast one vertex (say $u_i$ $(1\le i \le k)$ ) on $C$ such that $u_i$ has neighbours on atleast two components of $G'$ (otherwise there will atleast one face in $G''$ which is not a triangle).
-Let the neighbours of $u_i$ in $G'$ be ordered as $v_1,v_2, \ldots v_t$ $(t>1)$ in the clockwise direction.
-Then there exists atleast one $j$ $(1 \le j < t)$ such that $v_j \in G_a$ and $v_{j+1} \in G_{b}$ ($a \ne b$, $1\le a \le l$ and $1\le b \le l$ ).
-Hence $G''$ must have an internal face (say $f$) containing the vertices $v_j,u_i$ and $v_{j+1}$ (see Figure \ref{Egb}).
-But as ($v_j,v_{j+1})\notin E(G')$, $f$ cannot be a triangle which is a contradiction. \end{proof} The case $|V'|=2 $ is also not possible as two face intersecting even wheels will not induce an odd hole (See Lemma ~\ref{lem:2}).
+If $|V'|=1$ then $V' \cup V(C)$ will have to induce an odd wheel which is impossible as $G$ is an even W-near-triangulation.
+The case $|V'|=2 $ is also not possible as two face intersecting odd wheels will not induce an odd hole (See Lemma ~\ref{lem:2}).
 Thus we may assume that $|V'|\ge 3$.
+Let $G''$ be the subgraph of $G$ induced by the vertices $V' \cup V(C)$.
 We have to consider the following cases. \begin{enumerate}